Saving the planet – one dress at a time

 Brides Do Good – A Boutique Helping to End Child Marriage

-We also donate all our pre-loved samples from previous collections and discontinued styles to the wedding boutique Brides Do Good in Kensington, London.
+We donate older samples from previous collections and discontinued styles to the wedding boutique Brides Do Good in Kensington, London.
 For every £3 spent with Brides do Good, they then give £1 to their charity partners who focus on empowering women and girls and ending child marriage.
-Brides Do Good have managed to raise enough funds from the sales of our samples we've donated, to to support a year of school for over 150 girls at risk of early marriage.
+Brides Do Good have managed to raise enough funds from the sales of our samples we've donated, to support a year of school for over 150 girls at risk of early marriage.
+Read more about our donations to Brides Do Good.

 Donating Scraps to Phoebe English

 Following our win at the Marie Claire Sustainability awards in 2022, we reached out to the winner of the Best Fashion Brand award, Phoebe English who make beautiful patchwork pieces.
 After we've made the tops for Smartworks and the baby clothes for AFRIL, we are still left with bits we're not sure what to do with, so we like to donate these to Phoebe, so this is the perfect solution!
 We’re pleased to hear that the studio was delighted to receive these.
+To find out more go to this blog

 Organic Cotton Garment Covers

 We have designed and created our own woven garment covers made right here in London from deadstock GOTs certified cotton after searching for an eco and organic alternative.
 The ones we were using were not organic, made from non-natural fabrics and had lots of plastic.
 Our new ones have no plastic and have pretty ties instead and have a vegan stamp with our logo, with sustainable inks.
 We wanted an alternative.
 Not only will it work out loads cheaper than the organic options we were finding, it means we will use less carbon too from shipping pre-made bags in from places like China.
+And they look feel so much more premium.

 Organic and Recycled Packaging